tdhraik/team-admin-service/README.md

 ## Optional
 * Docker

-##Usage
+## Usage
 1) Clone the repository at
-2) cd team-admin-service && ./mvnw clean install
+2) cd team-admin-service/ && ./mvnw clean install
 3) Run application locally using ./mvnw spring-boot:run

 Or Build it without maven: